 Today, the Cleveland Auto Show marks the start of the spring selling season in Northeast Ohio.
 Featuring concept, pre-production and production vehicles from the world’s auto manufacturers, the show is held annually at the I-X Center with nearly 1.2 million square feet of exhibits.

-The Show also features an array of entertainment including sports celebrity appearances from the Browns, Cavs, OSU, and NASCAR.
+The Show also features an array of entertainment including sports and celebrity appearances.
 The Cleveland Auto Show is a consumer show and a favorite family tradition since 1903.

 The first Cleveland Auto Show was held in February that year at Gray’s Armory in downtown Cleveland, featuring 15 Cleveland-made automobiles, in addition to several other manufacturer exhibits from other cities throughout the country.